pa11y/pa11y/MIGRATION.md

 Pa11y 5.0 only supports Node.js v8.0.0 and higher, you'll need to upgrade to be able to use the latest versions of Pa11y.

+### Warnings and Notices

+Pa11y 5.0 ignores warnings and notices by default, as these are not usually actionable or useful in automated testing.
+You can force Pa11y to include warnings and notices again by using the `--include-non-errors` command-line flag or the `includeNonErrors` option.

 ### Command-Line Interface

 The command-line interface in 5.0 is similar to 4.0, but there are a few key changes.